-The current market conditions that have enabled these accounting firms’ financing methods appear to have resulted in various scenarios in which the Loan Provision deems an accounting firm’s independence to be impaired, notwithstanding that the relevant facts and circumstances regarding the relationships between the auditor and the audit client suggest that in most cases the auditor’s objectivity and impartiality do not appear to be affected as a practical matter.
+The current market conditions that have enabled these accounting firms’ financing methods appear to have resulted in various scenarios in which the Loan Provision deems an accounting firm’s independence to be impaired.
+Nevertheless, the relevant facts and circumstances regarding the relationships between the auditor and theaudit client suggest that in most cases the auditor’s objectivity and impartiality do not appear to be affected.

 The comment period ends 60 days after the release is published in the Federal Register (July 9th).

 Importantly, the SEC is soliciting comments not only on the proposed changes to the loan provision, but also more widely to other provisions in Rule 2-01 that commenters feel would be appropriate.
 This is an excellent opportunity for the profession to comment on rules (or elements of the rules) that, similar to this loan provision, create onerous and significant burdens on clients and auditors without commensurate benefit to financial statement users as there is no impact on independence.